immersive-web/webxr-ar-module/explainer.md

 }
 ```

-Some platforms may support both tracked and non-tracked input sources concurrently (such as a pair of tracked `'pointing'` 6DOF controllers plus a regular `'gazing'` clicker).
+Some platforms may support both tracked and non-tracked input sources concurrently (such as a pair of tracked `'handheld'` 6DOF controllers plus a regular `'gaze'` clicker).
 Since `xrSession.getInputSources()` returns all connected input sources, an application should take into consideration the most recently used input sources when rendering UI hints, such as a cursor, ray or highlight.

 ```js
 // Keep track of the last-used input source